VladymyrBondarenko/PersonnelManagementApp/PersonnelManagementApp/README.md

 4. Add ui to employees +
 5. Add logic for accept/rollback hire/fire orders +
 6. Add ui to add files to orders +
-7. Add ui to add files to orders ..
+7. Add ui to add files to employees +
 8. Add logic to move files from orders to employees when accepting order
 9. *** Add file viewer (images, pdf, docx)